All Episodes

 I think they could probably find a whole bunch of people that would love to be sponsors of this thing today if they wanted to go out and sell it.

-Sandy Burglar, who himself uh pleaded guilty to a crime in all of this in the aftermath.
+To buckle to pressure from a former president and his hacks, Sandy Burglar, who himself pleaded guilty to a crime and all of this in the aftermath.

 And I'll tell you what happened.

-I'm gonna tell you what's gonna happen if they do pull it.
+I'm going to tell you what's going to happen if they do pull it.

 I know that there have to be tons of review copies out there.